 Every crime survey shows that being male makes you more likely to be involved in a physical altercation than female.
 We’d estimate that a large proportion of those incidents are not muggings either.
 But rather the sort of unnecessary and stupid male-on-male violence that occurs late at night, usually with alcohol involved.

 It all comes down to what Rory Miller, in his seminal essay from 2011, coined the ‘monkey dance.’
 Make sure you read the whole thing, because it’s a perfect description of how typical male-on-male violence begins.

 The ritual is as follows: a hard, aggressive stare, a verbal challenge, a squaring off, finger pointing or a chest push and then followed by a big, looping overhand right.
 You can see this exact sequence played out in most real fights – just have a look on YouTube.

 Firstly, don’t worry – it won’t make you any less of a man.
-The key thing to realize is that the reality of fighting is dreadful and that you should do everything you can to avoid it.
-If you engage in a fight with another man in the street or in a bar then you risk your life, especially if there’s a weapon involved.
+The key thing is to realize the reality of fighting is dreadful and you should do everything to avoid it.
+If you engage in a fight with another man in the street or in a bar, you risk your life, especially if there’s a weapon involved.
 It’s as simple as that.

 Secondly, you need to learn how to remove combative energy from the situation, rather than add to it.
 If you find you’re in the early stages of the ‘monkey dance’ – for example, maybe another male has started to square up to you – then your every gesture, glance, and movement is critical.
 Don’t act aggressively.